buroa/qbrr/README.md

 The reannounce process will:
 1. Find torrents with problematic trackers (stalled downloading torrents by default)
 2. Automatically reannounce them with configurable retry logic
-3. Continue running in a loop with a 5-second interval between cycles
+3. Continue running in a loop with a configurable interval between cycles